i05nagai/memorandum/language/english_speaking.md

 * apply
     * Do you think I should apply for this job?
     * we pply the principles of computer science and engineering to the design and development of computing systems: generally, large distributed one.
-* adapt
-    * apapt to
-        * The children are finding it hard to adapt to the new school
-        * flowers which are well adapted to harsh winters
-    * How do these insects adapt themselves to new environments?
-    * The car has been adapted to take unleaded gas
-    * These teaching materials can be aadapted for older children
 * medium
     * medium of exchange
 * drive